peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 Much of UV radiation is absorbed high in the atmosphere (stratosphere and mesosphere) by ozone and oxygen, though UV-A reaches the Earth's surface with little attenuation.
-UV radiation has to be considered in radiation schemes, because it contributes sigificantly to heating rates in the stratosphere.
-It is also imporant due to its influence on atmospheric chemistry (Chapman reactions).
+UV radiation has to be considered in radiation schemes, because it contributes significantly to heating rates in the stratosphere.
+It is also important due to its influence on atmospheric chemistry (Chapman reactions).

 [^uv-definition]: The precise choice of boundaries is somewhat arbitrary,